kyesh/on-target-analysis-for-ynab/docs/YNAB_DOCUMENTATION_SUMMARY.md

 - **Third-Party Tools**: Reference implementations and community tools

 ### Contact and Contributions
-This simplified documentation package was created as part of the YNAB Off-Target Assignment Analysis project.
+This simplified documentation package was created as part of the On Target Analysis for YNAB project.
 The simplified approach eliminates over-engineering while maintaining accuracy for all practical scenarios.

 ---